Street names

 Alter Hammweg (possibly 14th century)

 Trade route to Hamm in the direction of the Lippe ford near Uentrop.
-There, where it leaves the Beckum town field, stood the Hammwarte, similar to the Soestwarte (Höxberg), a fortified point of the old Landwehr.
-After a new road to Dolberg was built in 1824 (today's Hammer Straße), the former route was given the addition "Alt" (see "Auf dem Völker").
+Where it leaves the Beckumer Stadtfeld, the Hammwarte, similar to the Soestwarte (Höxberg), was a fortified point of the old land defence.
+After a new motorway was built to Dolberg in 1824 (today's Hammer Straße), the former route was given the name "Alt" (see "Auf dem Völker").

-The square behind the town house (Nordstraße 1) is a reminder of the former Samson'sche Posthalterei, whose postal operations began in 1814 under the management of the postmaster, innkeeper and mayor Johann Heinrich Samson.
+The square behind the town hall (Nordstraße 1) is a reminder of the former Samson'sche Posthalterei, whose postal service began in 1814 under the management of the postman, innkeeper and mayor Johann Heinrich Samson.

 As a result of the Second World War, Altlomnitz, like almost all of Silesia, fell to Poland in 1945 and was renamed Stara Lomnica.
 The German population was expelled.
-More than 300 displaced persons came to Beckum.
-To commemorate this, an Altlomnitz memorial stone was inaugurated in the Westpark in 2002.
-To this day, the so-called Altlomnitzer Kirmes (Old Lomnitz Fair) is an annual traditional gathering of the Altlomnitzer in Beckum.
+Over 300 displaced persons came to Beckum.
+In 2002, a memorial stone to Altlomnica was unveiled in Westpark.
+To this day, the so-called Altlomnitzer Kirmes is an annual traditional gathering of the Altlomnitzer in Beckum.

 Am Butterkamp (28.05.1946)